 The contributors consider rhetoric in broad terms, ranging from Aristotle's definition of rhetoric as “the faculty . . . of discovering in the particular case what are the available means of persuasion,” to the ways in which Native Americans assimilated and revised Western rhetorical concepts and language to form their own discourse with European and American colonists.
 They relate the power and use of rhetoric in treaty negotiations, written accounts of historic conflicts and events, and ongoing relations between American Indian governments and the United States.

 This is a groundbreaking collection for readers interested in Native American issues and the study of language.
 In presenting an examination of past and present Native American rhetoric, it emphasizes the need for an improved understanding of multicultural perspectives.

 Humanities & Communication

 Stromberg, Ernest, "American Indian Rhetorics of Survivance: Word Medicine, Word Magic" (2006).
-Faculty-Authored Books.
+Faculty Bookshelf.
 24.